tribalNerd/ptt-manager/README.md

 ### Features
 * A simple to use and clutter free admin area
 * 8 pre-created post types & taxonomies
+* Assign posttypes/taxonomies to each other, categories and post tags
+* Full control over all provided post type and taxonomy features
 * Import & export of custom post types & taxonomies
-* PHP output of custom post types & taxonomies
+* PHP output of custom post types & taxonomies, ready for themes functions.php use
+* Block plugin from rendering post types & taxonomies, using php outputs instead
 * Instructions (and code snips) for your theme template files
 * Assign WordPress Dashicons to all post types
+* View saved plugin settings and mass delete of settings
 * Complete menu placement control of custom post types
-* Full control over all provided post type and taxonomy features
 * Date created/updated and author of custom post types and taxonomies